mozilla/bedrock/docs/pipeline.rst

 --------------------

 Our `Jenkinsfile`_ will run the integration tests based on information in our `jenkins.yml file`_.
-This file specifies various test names per branch that will cause it to load different parameters, allowing it to be called in many different ways to cover the testing needs.
-The job finds the parameters file and executes `this script <https://github.com/mozilla/bedrock/blob/master/docker/jenkins/run_integration_tests.sh>`_, which then runs `this Docker image <https://github.com/mozilla/bedrock/blob/master/docker/dockerfiles/bedrock_integration_tests>`_, and ultimately runs `another script <https://github.com/mozilla/bedrock/blob/master/bin/run-integration-tests.sh>`_.
+This file specifies various test names per branch that will cause it to use different parameters, allowing it to be called in many different ways to cover the testing needs.
+The job executes `this script <https://github.com/mozilla/bedrock/blob/master/docker/jenkins/run_integration_tests.sh>`_, which then runs `this Docker image <https://github.com/mozilla/bedrock/blob/master/docker/dockerfiles/bedrock_test>`_, and ultimately runs `another script <https://github.com/mozilla/bedrock/blob/master/bin/run-integration-tests.sh>`_.
 The two scripts can also be executed locally to replicate the way Jenkins operates.